-- 6.4 Para World Sailing Committee - 6.4.1 The Para World Sailing Committee has been established by Council pursuant to Article 42. - 6.4.2 The Para World Sailing Committee shall consist of a Chairman, a Vice-Chairman and not more than eight members that shall be appointed by Council from time to time. - 6.4.3 Regulation 5.1(c) applies to the nomination of members of the Committee. - 6.4.4 Until 1 February 2017 and notwithstanding Regulation 5, the chairman and members of the Para World Sailing Committee shall be the IFDS President and members of the IFDS Executive Committee respectively (as they were at the time of the adoption of this Regulation 6.4.4).
-This Regulation will cease to apply on 1 February 2017.
+- 6.4 Para World Sailing Committee - 6.4.1 The Para World Sailing Committee has been established by Council pursuant to Article 42. - 6.4.2 The Para World Sailing Committee shall consist of a Chairman, a Vice-Chairman and not more than eight members that shall be appointed by Council from time to time. - 6.4.3 Regulation 5.1(c) applies to the nomination of members of the Committee. - 6.4.4 Not used.

-- 6.4.5 The Para World Sailing Committee shall: - (a) recommend to Council the policy (and implementing actions) including the selection of events and equipment for the Paralympic Sailing programme; - (b) recommend to Council the policy (and implementing actions) to be used in the Para World Sailing Championships and other Para World Sailing events; - (c) develop and monitor the Para World Sailing Ranking System; - (d) liaise directly with World Sailing staff on International Paralympic Committee matters: - (e) monitor the activities of Paralympic sailors and assist World Sailing and its committees in the administration of the Para World Sailing classification programme, classifier instruction and evaluation, and to make recommendations to the Race Officials Committee on the appointment and administration of International Classifiers; - (f) promote, assess and support programmes for Paralympic sailing run by Member National Authorities:

-- (g) decide the criteria for and advise upon the development of equipment, aids and adaptations for Para Sailing and Paralympic Sailing formats; - (h) liaise with all other relevant World Sailing committees as necessary or appropriate to ensure consistency across World Sailing processes and activities with Para Sailing and Paralympic Sailing and - appoint the Para World Sailing Committee representatives to the Equipment Committee, the Equipment Rules Sub-committee and the Regional Games Sub-committee.
+- 6.4.5 The Para World Sailing Committee shall: - (a) recommend to Council the policy (and implementing actions) including the selection of events and equipment for the Paralympic Sailing programme; - (b) recommend to Council the policy (and implementing actions) to be used in the Para World Sailing Championships and other Para World Sailing events; - (c) develop and monitor the Para World Sailing Ranking System; - (d) liaise directly with World Sailing staff on International Paralympic Committee matters; - (e) monitor the activities of Paralympic sailors and assist World Sailing and its committees in the administration of the Para World Sailing classification programme, classifier instruction and evaluation, and to make recommendations to the Race Officials Committee on the appointment and administration of International Classifiers: - (f) promote, assess and support programmes for Paralympic sailing run by Member National Authorities: - (g) decide the criteria for and advise upon the development of equipment, aids and adaptations for Para Sailing and Paralympic Sailing formats; - (h) liaise with all other relevant World Sailing committees as necessary or appropriate to ensure consistency across World Sailing processes and activities with Para Sailing and Paralympic Sailing and - (i) appoint the Para World Sailing Committee representatives to the Equipment Committee, the Equipment Rules Sub-committee and the Regional Games Sub-committee.